thiblahute/meson-website/Tutorial.md

       return 0;
     }

-Then we create a Meson build description and put it in a file called <tt>meson.build</tt> in the same directory.
+Then we create a Meson build description and put it in a file called `meson.build` in the same directory.
 Its contents are the following.

     project('tutorial', 'c')
     executable('demo', 'main.c')